What is my retirement age?

 Why does the retirement age change?

 To preserve intergenerational fairness, the state pension age is increasing as the life expectancy improves.
-The current life expectancy in the UK at birth in 2018 to 2020 (the latest data available, as of 2023) was 79.0 years for males and 82.9 years for females.
-However, it’s the government’s policy that people should work for roughly two-thirds of their adult life, and enjoy the remaining one third in retirement.
+Life expectancy at birth in the UK in 2020 to 2022 was 78.6 years for males and 82.6 years for females.

 How retirement ages compare around the world